Congressman Praises ADA and Nation’s Dentists for Give Kids A Smile

 ADA Develops Dental Checklist for Patients, Health Law Navigators

 The ADA recently developed a tool to help patients choose dental plans right for them.
 The checklist can also help the navigators appointed to help consumers negotiate the complexities of the new health care exchanges.
-The ADA is making the checklist available to its constituent societies, who are encouraged to use it any way they see fit, whether by printing up copies and distributing them to state officials or reworking the text for their own publications.
+The ADA is making the checklist available to its constituent and component societies, who are encouraged to use it any way they see fit, whether by printing up copies and distributing them to state officials or reworking the text for their own publications.
 The checklist is available here.

 ADPAC Releases Annual Report Detailing 2010-2012 Donations